learn-co-students/careers-resume-technical-experience-v-000/README.md

 - Scraped Yelp API to provide attraction information for city locations.
 - Utilized JSON Web Tokens and localStorage to store encrypted user information client-side.

+Here is an example of a (data science) project that does the same:

+- Conducted natural language (NLP) processing with NLTK to tokenize and vectorize 25,000 articles from news outlets
+- Extracted various sentiment metrics using TextBlob and Vader to refine machine learning algorithm and identify trends
+- Employed Naïve Bayes Classifier and Logistic Regression to model probability of article reliability

-Notice we leave the subjective language at the door.
+Notice that above we leave the subjective language at the door.
 Nothing like:

 - Implemented beautiful user interface employing React and Redux with Semantic-React for styling.
 - Scraped Yelp API very quickly to provide attraction information for city locations.